 One key to success with marketing on mobile devices is making your website mobile-friendly.
 Your website will not conform to different viewing preferences unless you make your website mobile responsive.

 One concern you need to acknowledge is the time it takes to load.
 Websites that are not yet mobile responsive miss out on hundreds of views and landing potential customers.
-Your website needs to be well-rounded, meaning the site should load correctly on all devices.
+Your website must be well-rounded, meaning the site should load correctly on all devices.

-With the rise of mobile-first indexing, it’s vital that your site looks and performs just as well on mobile devices as it does on desktop.
+With the rise of mobile-first indexing, your site must look and perform just as well on mobile devices as it does on desktop.
 Otherwise, it’s unlikely to drive any organic traffic from either group of users.

-Your website will also likely be a focal point for all of your other mobile marketing efforts, so it’s crucial that you get it right.
+Your website will likely be a focal point for your other mobile marketing efforts, so you must get it right.

 Marketing on mobile stats